 "This presents independent research funded by the National Institute of Health Research School for Primary Care Research (NIHR SPCR).
-The views expressed are those of the author(s) and not necessarily those of the NIHR the Department of Health and Social Care."
+The views expressed are those of the author(s) and not necessarily those of the NIHR, the NHS or the Department of Health."